Recent Activities

 Forgotten your login information?
 Login information for the services above can usually be found inside a student's home learning diary.
 If you have lost or forgotten your username or password, please let us know as soon as you can and we will be able to reset it for you.

-Maths: This term starts with a focus on shape, including measurement, calculation of angles and the properties of 2D & 3D shapes.
+Maths: This term starts with a focus on shape, including measurement, perimeter & area, calculation of angles and the properties of 2D & 3D shapes.
 Position and direction is also covered, with lessons on coordinates in 1-4 quadrants, translation, reflection and symmetry.
 Following SATS week, Year 6 will work on a range of consolidation and revision topics to ensure they are ready to access the KS3 curriculum.
 Year 5 will deepen their understanding of decimal numbers, negative numbers and units of measure.

 SCARF: Our SCARF themes this term are “keeping myself safe” and “growing and changing”.
 This includes work on how our bodies change during puberty and, for year 6, human reproduction.